drittux/Planitz/README.md

-# Planitz
+# Planitz Old
-A JavaScript based space simulation game in development.
+A JavaScript based space simulation game.
+Planitz modern is in development.

 ## controls
 use = & - to zoom in & out.